duniter/duniter/protocol.md

 * `Sender` is the current owner fingerprint (an OpenPGP public key fingerprint, not necessarily a WoT member) who owns the coins to be sent.
 * `Number` is an increment number used for signing chain.
 This number MUST be incremented for a given owner each time he makes a transaction.
 * `Recipient` is the recipient fingerprint (an OpenPGP public key fingerprint, not necessarily a WoT member) to whom the coins are sent.
-* `Coins` is a list of coins that are to be sent.
-Each line is made up of a COIN_ID (identifying a coin), a semi-colon and a TRANSACTION_ID justifying the coin ownership.
+* `Coins` is a list of coins that are either to be sent or to be created.
+Each line starts with a COIN_ID (identifying a coin), and is eventually followed by a semi-colon and a TRANSACTION_ID.

+### How to interprete `Coins` field

+This field is composed of a list of COIN_ID, each eventually followed by a TRANSACTION_ID.
+If a coin is followed by TRANSACTION_ID, then the coin is to be considered as a *source coin*.
+If it is not, then the coin is to be considered as a *issuance coin*.

+An *issuance coin* created from Universal Dividend is called a *new coin* and is identified by a special COIN_ID string.
+A transaction may both carry *new coins* and *source coins* in its `Coins` field.

+An *issuance coin* created by destruction of previous coins is called a *fusion coin* and is identified by a special COIN_ID string.
+A transaction may both carry *fusion coins* and *source coins* in its `Coins` field, **BUT** the sum of *source coins* value **MUST EXACTLY** be equal to the sum of *fusion coins* value.

+### COIN_ID format

+A COIN_ID has the following format:

+	INDIVIDUAL_FINGERPRINT-COIN_NUMBER-COIN_BASE-COIN_POWER-COIN_ORIGIN

+Here is a description of each field:

+* `INDIVIDUAL_FINGERPRINT` is the unique key ID of the WoT member issuing this coin
+* `COIN_NUMBER` is an increment number identifying this coin among all others issued by this individual
+* `COIN_BASE` is a decimal number between 1 and 9 defining the base value of the coin
+* `COIN_POWER` is a decimal number with no maximum power, but with a minimal value defined in the Monetary Contract
+* `COIN_ORIGIN` is a special string use to identify this coin origin

+`COIN_ORIGIN` is one of the following structure:

+	A-AMENDMENT_NUMBER
+	F-TRANSACTION_NUMBER

+With the following meaning:

+* `A or F` A indicates the coin is issued from an amendment, while F indicates the coin is issued by fusion from others
+* `AMENDMENT_NUMBER` is the unique Amendment number from which this coin is created (it is used for legitimity of issuance)
+* `TRANSACTION_NUMBER` is the unique Transaction number of the individual from which this coin is created (fusion case)

+Which means *issuance coin* are separated between *new coin* and *fusion coin*.

+#### Examples

+For a *new coin* of value 500 issued by individual 31A6302161AC8F5938969E85399EB3415C237F93 (me, my first!), COIN_ID will be:

+	31A6302161AC8F5938969E85399EB3415C237F93-1-5-2-A-1

+and my next coins will have a value of 40 and 60 respectively:

+	31A6302161AC8F5938969E85399EB3415C237F93-2-4-1-A-1
+	31A6302161AC8F5938969E85399EB3415C237F93-3-6-1-A-1

+if I ever forge coins 2 and 3 later (say in my 233th transaction), the future coin id of value 100 would be:

+	31A6302161AC8F5938969E85399EB3415C237F93-4-1-2-F-233

+### Money ownership

 It is obvious that a coin a sender does not own CAN NOT be sent by him.
 That is why a transaction refers to other transactions, to prove that the sender actually owns the coins he wants to send.

-## Exemples of data structures
+Spending not owned coins not only **won't** be accepted, but this **should** be considered and remembered by the server as a cheat trial and be reported to the whole community.

 # Data exchange